For Parents and Family

 Where and what are the procedures for allergy patients?
 Where should our allergist send documentation and serum?

-Any student wishing to receive allergy injections must schedule a nurse’s appointment at the Student Health Service by calling (412) 383-1800 and provide their serum, along with orders and instructions.
+Any student wishing to receive allergy injections must schedule a nurse’s appointment at the Student Health Services by calling (412) 383-1800 and provide their serum, along with orders and instructions.
 Students will receive the Procedure and Guidelines for Allergy Patients and sign a consent acknowledging understanding of these guidelines.
-Serum and instructions can also be mailed to the Student Health Service.
+Serum and instructions can also be mailed to the Student Health Services.

-I am concerned about the care my son or daughter received at Student Health Service.
+I am concerned about the care my son or daughter received at Student Health Services.
 Whom should I contact?

 Medical Director: Elizabeth Wettick, MD (412) 383-1805